 If requested enhancements are funded by MassGIS, a community must commit to requiring that the individual or company that maintains their maps do so in compliance with Level 3 of the MassGIS Digital Parcel Standard.
 This includes (1) adding the unique ID (the ‘LOC_ID’) from the standard to the assessor database (completed at no charge by CAMA system vendors, (2) annual updates of LOC_IDs in the CAMA system for new or changed parcels, and (3) providing a copy of the maps to MassGIS whenever they are updated (or annually, whichever is less frequent).

-MassGIS is pleased to announce that 22 municipalities will have their enhancement work completed by one of six vendors.
-We anticipate that funding for an additional 35 municipalities will be available in FY 2017.
+MassGIS is pleased to announce that 22 municipalities had their enhancement work completed in FY 2016 by one of six vendors.
+Work on an additional 39 municipalities has already been awarded for FY 2017.

 At the Executive Board meeting of the MAAO held on September 16, 2014 the Board voted unanimously to issue the attached Statement on Standardized Assessor Tax Mapping.

 The MAAO is dedicated to providing assistance and advice, along with strong educational programs, to aid the local assessor in the performance of their professional duties.
 The Executive Board of the MAAO feels strongly that standardized tax mapping will help to provide the tools necessary to assist local assessing jurisdictions in providing the tax payers of their community the type of service that they expect and deserve.

 These web pages provide information for municipal assessors and others explaining the value of maintaining standardized parcel mapping.
 There is also a short explanation of the importance of adding the unique parcel identifier (the "LOC_ID") to your CAMA database.
 In addition, information to assist those maintaining standardized mapping is also provided.
 If after consulting these resources you still have questions on either of these topics, please contact Craig Austin at MassGIS